GISTAI-Creative/dockerfile-samples/README.md

 Here's how to create a `Dockerfile` for each purpose.

+## GUI

+You can learn more about `GUI` to: https://github.com/mviereck/x11docker

 ## LICENSE

 * Code that refers to a particular reference is governed by the license of that reference.